 Moreover, the spreading of diverse beauty practices has added a new dimension to the notion of beauty.
 Traditionally, beauty has been associated with restrictive Western beauty standards.
 However, the global beauty industry is now providing a platform for underrepresented beauty standards.
 This has led to a growing acceptance and appreciation of diverse beauty standards and now we see more women of all ages, skin tones, and body types represented in advertising and media.

-Another positive effect of globalization on beauty standards is the increased awareness of the environmental and ethical impact of the beauty industry.
+another positive effect of globalization on beauty standards is the increased awareness of the environmental and ethical impact of the beauty industry.
 Consumers around the world are calling for more eco-friendly and ethical products, and beauty companies are responding by developing more sustainable beauty products.

 In conclusion, globalization has brought about a tremendous impact on the beauty industry, fostering cross-cultural exchange, and increasing awareness of diverse beauty standards and practices.
 It has created positive effects like the acceptance of diverse beauty standards, the usage of traditional beauty practices, increased awareness of environmental and ethical impact of beauty, and more women representation in media and advertising.